 Elements of Design in Fashion

-The first assignment we got this semester at NIFT in Fashion Studies was to make a scrapbook on elements and principles of design in fashion.
+The very first assignment we got this semester at NIFT in Fashion Studies was to make a scrapbook on elements and principles of design in fashion.
 Basic elements of design in fashion include lines, shapes, form, colour, and texture, whereas the primary principles of design include balance, emphasis, proportions, harmony, variety, and rhythm.

 Elements of Design in Fashion